 Nature’s whims are something I will never control, just act on accordingly.

-If you like this text about my daily risk assessment you should perhaps talk a look at my way of building a Travel & Safety plan or perhaps Planning & Preparation.
-This kind of documents is written before and during events likes the ones I have with PathfinderTravels for example.
+If you like this text about my daily risk assessment, you might want to take a look at how I create a Travel & Safety plan, or perhaps at my Planning & Preparation page.